 Modifications to application server and JVM settings can be done in rolling restarts.

 Minor version updates of Java can be applied in rolling restarts.
 Major version updates are not supported in rolling restarts, and should instead be done when all cluster nodes are shut down.

-All rolling restart-eligible updates can be applied using the rolling restart steps listed above.
+All rolling restart eligible updates can be applied using the rolling restart steps listed earlier.
 Other updates must be done differently as described next.